CATIE

 If any of these symptoms occur without apparent reason, call your nurse or doctor right away.

-Lactic acidosis is rare (less than one case per year for every thousand patients).
-If you do develop any of these symptoms, it does not necessarily mean you have lactic acidosis, but you should still let your doctor know right away.
+Lactic acidosis is very rare If you do develop any of these symptoms, it does not necessarily mean you have lactic acidosis, but you should still let your doctor know right away.

 5. Hepatitis B